-2 Recognition of net investment income (loss) by the Fund is affected by the timing of the declaration of dividends by the underlying investment companies in which the Fund invested.
+(c) Recognition of net investment income (loss) by the Fund is affected by the timing of the declaration of dividends by the underlying investment companies in which the Fund invests.

-3 Total returns would have been lower had expenses not been waived by the Advisor.
+(d) Total returns would have been lower had expenses not been waived by the Advisor.
 Returns shown do not reflect the deduction of taxes that a shareholder would pay on Fund distributions or the redemption of Fund shares.
+Returns shown do not reflect sales load.